ITotalJustice/Reset-Parental-Controls-NX/README.md

 ## Features
 - Set/Change the pin.
-- Delete parental controls pin
+- Delete parental controls pin.
 - Unlink the parental control mobile app from your account.